MArpogaus/awesome/README.md

 Every parameter has a reasonable fallback value defined in `rc/defaults.lua`.
 Without any configuration it should behave like the stock awesome rc.

-> Please refer to the [wiki](https://github.com/MArpogaus/awesome/wiki) for details on the configuration.
+> Please refer to the [wiki](https://github.com/MArpogaus/awesome/wiki) for details on the configuration and dont hesitate to conatct me if ther re any obscurities.

+# Contributing

+If you have any technical issues or suggestion regarding my implementation, please feel free to either [contact me](mailto:marcel.arpogaus@gmail.com), [open an issue][open-an-issue] or send me a Pull Request:

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Any contributions are **greatly appreciated**.

 # License